jhwhenry/cpd/CPD_Upgrade_465_to_485.md

 --specialized_operator_ns=${PROJECT_CPD_OPS}
 ```
 **Note**:
+<br>WARNING: This step will ask you to validated that your WKC legacy data can be migrated If you want to continue with the migration, please type: 'I have validated that I can migrate my metadata and I want to continue'
 <br>Monitor the install plan and approved them as needed.
 <br><br>Wait for the detach-cpd-instance command ran successfully before proceeding to the next step:
 <br>Confirm that the Certificate manager and License Service pods in the cs-control project are Running :